anirudhra/pve_server/README.md

 # HP Elitedesk 800 G4/G5 Desktop Mini as Server
-# Macbook Pro 13 2015 as Client

 <br><br>
 ## Custom scripts for Proxmox host and LXC setup and maintenance

-### Macbook Pro Client:
-Additional readme provided in the "client_linux" directory.

-### Debian 12
-Debian 12 remove "systemd-resolved" package by default and it needs to be manually installed, else DNS resolve may not work from command line.

 ### Proxmox Host: